-Cladding timber boards shall be approximately 150 mm wide and shall have a thickness of 25 mm.
+Planks shall be approximately 150 mm wide and shall have a minimum thickness of 25 mm.

-Shiplapped cladding timber boards shall have a minimum lap/rebate of 20 mm so that spring of the timber will not affect the acoustic performance of the noise fence.
-Paling, timber boards shall have a minimum lap of 25 mm.
+Shiplapped planks shall have a minimum lap/rebate of 20 mm so that spring of the plank will not affect the acoustic performance of the noise fence.
+Double planks shall have a minimum lap of 25 mm and the length shall be limited to 2000 mm.
+Top edge capping, suitably protected against corrosion, shall be attached to the top of the upper panel section.